 Risk Summary Gabapentin is secreted in human milk following oral administration.
 The effects on the breastfed infant and on milk production are unknown.
-The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for gabanentin and any potential adverse effects on the breastfed infant from gabapentin or from the underlying maternal condition.
-8.4 Pediatric Use patients have not been established.
+The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for gabapentin and any potential adverse effects on the breastfed infant from gabapentin or from the underlying maternal 8.4 Pediatric Use

-Safety and effectiveness of gabapentin in the management of postherpetic neuralgia in pediatric
+Safety and effectiveness of nahanentin in the management of posthernetic neuralgia in pediatric natients have not been established Safety and effectiveness as adjunctive therapy in the treatment of partial seizures in pediatric patients below the age of 3 years has not been established

-Safety and effectiveness as adjunctive therapy in the treatment of partial seizure below the age of 3 years has not been established [see Clinical Studies (14.2)].
-8.5 Geriatric Use otal number of patients treated with gabapentin in controlled clinical trials in patients with postherpetic neuralgia was 336, of which 102 (30%) were 65 to 74 years of age, and 168 (50%) were 75 years of age and older.
+[see Clinical Studies (14.2)]

+8.5 Geriatric Use

+The total number of patients treated with gabapentin in controlled clinical trials in patients with postherpetic neuralgia was 336, of which 102 (30%) were 56 to 74 years of age, and 168 (50%) were 75 years of age and older.
 There was a larger treatment effect in patients 75 years of age and older compared to younger patients who received the same dosage.
-Since gabapentin is almost exclusively eliminated by renal excretion, the larger treatment effect observed in patients 2/5 years may be a consequence of increased gabapentin exposure for a given dose that results from an age-related decrease in renal function.
-However, other factors cannot be excluded.
-The types and incidence of adverse reactions were similar across age groups except for peripheral edema and ataxia, which over to determine whether they responded differently from younger subjects.
+Since gabapentin is almost exclusively eliminated by renal excretion, the larger treatment effect observed in patients $\geq$ 75 years may be a consequence of increased gabapentin exposure for a given dose that results from an age-related decrease in renal function However, other factors cannot be excluded.
+The types and incidence of adverse reactions were similar across age groups except for peripheral edema and ataxia, which tended to increase in incidence with age.

+Clinical studies of gabapentin in epilepsy did not include sufficient numbers of subjects aged 65 and over to determine whether they responded differently from younger subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
-In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.
+In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of dec hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.

 This drug is known to be substantially excreted by the kidney, and the risk of toxic reactions to this drug may be greater in patients with impaired renal function.
-Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and dose should be adjusted based on creatinine clearance values in these patients [see Dosage and Administration (2.4), Adverse Postigne (1.6)].
+Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and dose should be adjusted based on creatinine clearance values in these patients [see Dosage and Administration (2.4), Adverse Reactions (6), and Clinical Pharmacology (12.3)].
+8.6 Renal Impairm